 You can correlate page and Ajax requests with business transactions.
-In actuality, the correlation is made between browser snapshots (instances of page and Ajax requests) and transaction snapshots (instances of business transactions).
+The correlation is made between instances of page/Ajax requests (browser snapshots) and instances of business transactions (transaction snapshots).

 Avoid Tagging Cookies with the HttpOnly Flag

 HttpOnly is set on these cookies, no server-side correlation information can be transmitted.
-Thus, do not set the
+Thus, make sure that your server does not set the

 HttpOnly flag on any cookies prefixed with ADRUM.